-Amortization of intangibles included in operating expense and acquisition-related costs during fiscal years 2018, 2017 and 2016 were as follows (in thousands):
+Amortization of intangibles included in operating expense and acquisition-related costs during fiscal years 2020, 2019 and 2018 were as follows (in thousands):

 Years Ended March 31,

-2018 2017 2016
+2020 2019 2019 2018

-Amortization of intangible assets \$ \$ 448
+Amortization of intangible assets \$ 16,073 \$ 12,594 \$ 7,518

-Acquisition-related costs 1,412 1,462 1,462
+Acquisition-related costs 1,490 1,696 1,412

-Total \$ 984
+Total \$ 17,563 \$ 14,290 \$ 8,930

-Amortization of intangible assets consists of amortization of acquired intangible assets including customer relationships and trade names.
+Amortization of intangible assets consists of amortization of acquired intangible assets, including customer relationships and trademarks and trade names.
 Acquisition-related costs include legal expense, due diligence costs, and other professional costs incurred for business acquisitions.

-The increase in amortization of intangible assets from fiscal year 2017 to 2018 was primarily driven by the ASTRO Acquisition.
-The increase in amortization of intangible assets from fiscal year 2016 to 2017 was driven by the Jaybird and Saitek acquisitions.
+The increase in amortization of intangible assets and acquisition-related costs from fiscal year 2019 to 2020 was primarily driven by the intangible assets acquired through the Blue Microphones acquisition in the second quarter of fiscal year 2019 and the Streamlabs Acquisition in the third quarter of fiscal year 2020.
+The increase in amortization of intangible assets from fiscal year 2018 to 2019 was primarily due to the Blue Microphones Acquisition in fiscal year 2019 and the ASTRO Acquisition in fiscal year 2018.